jackdesert/whatwasthatword/README.md

   * Optimize padding breakpoint for android phones
   * Make input bigger on phone
   * Make speaker display correct size android
-  * Add pronunciation and mp3 back in
   * When I type "looking" I want results for "look", since that is what api returns
-  * If I misspell a word, tell me about it! (currently 500 response).
-Example: "snoby"
   * Spellchecker in text box
   * Clean up the <dt> tag processing to use the elegance of xpath more coherently
   * When more than one example per definition, show them all.
 Example: "snobby"